-When i first joined the real estate industry in 2006, property agents' tasks were pretty straight forward and did not involve as much technology and skill sets.
+When I first entered the real estate industry in 2006 (That sounds so long ago now), property agents' tasks were pretty straight forward and did not involve as much technology and skill sets.

 Fast forward today, with the rapid rise of technology, consumer savviness and Do-It-Yourself portals, many agents of yore struggle to keep up or have thrown in the towel and moved on to other industries.